NOAA-OWP/inundation-mapping/README.md

         i.
 To run entire domain of available data use one of the `/data/inputs/included_huc[4,6,8].lst` files
     - Outputs can be found under `/data/outputs/<name_your_run>`

+<br/><br/>
-## Evaluate FIM output to a Benchmark Dataset
+## Evaluate Inundation Map Performance
 Once the hydrofabric has been generated from fim_run.sh for, evaluation against a benchmark dataset can be performed using binary contingency statistics.
 One benchmark dataset that can be used for evaluations are Base Level Engineering studies available on the FEMA Base Flood Elevation Viewer.
 To acquire FEMA datasets go to the FEMA Base Flood Elevation Viewer (https://webapps.usgs.gov/infrm/estbfe/) and download the file geodatabase and depth grids for a HUC.
-To perform an evaluation a flow forecast file is required and benchmark grids are preprocessed prior to running run_test_case.py.
+To perform an evaluation a flow forecast file is required and benchmark grids are preprocessed prior to running `run_test_case.py`.

 1. Flow Forecast File Creation `/foss_fim/tests/preprocess/create_flow_forecast_file.py -b <path to BLE geodatabase> -n <path to NWM geodatabase> -o <output directory> -xs <Cross Section layer name in BLE geodatabase> -hu <HUC layer name in BLE geodatabase> -huid <HUC ID field in HUC layer> -l <Stream layer name in NWM geodatabase> -f <feature id field in stream layer of NWM geodatabase>`